axtk/routescape/README.md

 # routescape

-React router with componentless route matching
+Streamlined router for React apps

 - Concise API
-- Routes are not necessarily hierarchical or otherwise tightly coupled
+- Unopinionated route structure: routes are not necessarily hierarchical or otherwise tightly coupled
+- Consistent with native APIs:
-- Route link components don't introduce new APIs and are similar to HTML links
+    - route links are similar to HTML links
+    - route navigation interface is similar to `window.location`
-- Functional route matching (rather than component-based) equally handles component rendering and prop values
+- Same route matching for components and prop values
 - SSR-compatible

 ## Links and route matching